 Moving on.
 We stayed pretty close to the overall methodology used in past years, however, along with the voting, we did tweak a couple of things.

 To learn more, read about our methodology below.

 All metrics are normalized into a standard scale so that they can be compared and tallied using the same rubric.
 Some of the measurements we list below sound a little like apples and oranges, but we used a weighting and normalization scheme specifically to ensure that no single thing created a bias for any particular PPC experts.

-The metrics we measured can be roughly defined as belonging to four categories:
+The metrics we measured can be roughly defined as belonging to three categories:

-Speaking engagements, books, blog posts (both frequency and variety of sites), etc.
+Speaking engagements, books, blog posts (both frequency and variety of sites/conferences), etc.